ethaniel0/Lister/client/README.md

 - forgot password

 ## Server
+- store how many times a list has been implemented and when (by the day, according to utc-0 ig)
+- store how many times saved
 - more advanced password checks (common passwords, repeated characters, etc)

 ## Profile
 - folders?

 # Done

+## List View
+- increment # visits from different users (so no spam loading to increase view count)

 ## Server
 - username requirements (username must be <= 20 characters>)
 - password requirements (password must have >= 6 characters)
+- tags functionality

 ## Profile
 - only show private lists if you're logged in
 - edit main picture
 - make lists private or public

+## List Editing
+- tags functionality

 ## Browse Page
 - header
+- search bar

 ## Settings Page
 - change top bar picture